Escort carrier: Royal Navy

 Originally developed at the behest of the United Kingdom to operate as part of a North Atlantic convoy escort, rather than as part of a naval strike force, many of the escort carriers produced were assigned to the Royal Navy for the duration of the war under the Lend-Lease act.
 They supplemented and then replaced the converted merchant aircraft carriers that were put into service by the British and Dutch as an emergency measure until dedicated escort carriers became available.
 As convoy escorts, they were used by the Royal Navy to provide air scouting, to ward off enemy long-range scouting aircraft and, increasingly, to spot and hunt submarines.
 Often additional escort carriers joined convoys, not as fighting ships but as transporters, ferrying aircraft from the U.S. to Britain; twice as many aircraft could be carried by storing aircraft on the flight deck as well as in the hangar.

 The ships sent to the Royal Navy were slightly modified, partly to suit the traditions of that service.
 Among other things the ice-cream making machines were removed, since they were considered unnecessary luxuries on ships which provided a grog ration.
 The heavy duty washing machines of the laundry room were removed, since "all a British sailor needs to keep clean is a bucket and a bar of soap" (quoted from Warrilow).

 Other modifications were due to the need for a completely enclosed hangar when operating in the North Atlantic and in support of the Arctic convoys.

 Royal Canadian Navy

-Of the U.S.-built escort carriers, Nabob and Puncher sailed on launch from Tacoma to the port of Vancouver, where they were lightly refitted to Royal Navy standard and then crewed by Royal Canadian Navy personnel.
-Both ships served in the North Atlantic while nominally under the British fleet and carrying aircraft of the Fleet Air Arm.
+Royal Canadian Navy (RCN) crews operated two US-built escort carriers that served with the Royal Navy: HMS Nabob and HMS Puncher.

+After launching at Tacoma, they underwent final fitting at Vancouver – with standard equipment shared by the RCN, RN and other Commonwealth navies.
+Complemented by UK Fleet Air Arm aircrews and aircraft, Nabob and Puncher served in the North Atlantic as part of the British fleet.